-- Day Away Program is located on the ground floor of the building and is a dementia specific program for approximately 30 adults suffering from moderate to severe memory loss.
+- Day Away Program is located on the ground floor of the building and is a Memory Care-specific program for approximately 30 adults suffering from moderate to severe memory loss.

 Pondview Lodge Adult Day Health operates Monday through Saturday from 8am–4:00pm.
 Clients typically arrive between 8am–9am and leave between 3:00pm–3:30pm.
 Our open hours are from Monday–Saturday from 8am–4:00pm.
 We will be opening on Sundays by the New Year.